 MBA ICC 2015: Global Connections – Sustainable Future

-This year, we have incorporated sustainability into the core concept of the event.
-The theme Global Connections – Sustainable Future reflects an increased focus on sustainability and deeper involvement of each and every member of the organizing team and participating stakeholders.
-The following initiatives would not only reflect our sustainable theme, but ultimately drive the message across that the purpose of a firm is not just to enrich investors or shareholders, but to operate as a social venture that serves the interests and purposes of multiple communities and that working together as producers, employees and investors will make everybody better off.
+For MBA ICC 2015, the organizing team incorporated sustainability into the core concept of the event.
+The theme Global Connections – Sustainable Future reflected an increased focus on sustainability and deeper involvement of each and every member of the organizing team and participating stakeholders.
+The initiatives listed below reflect this sustainability theme, but ultimately drive the message across that the purpose of a firm is not just to enrich investors or shareholders, but to operate as a social venture that serves the interests and purposes of multiple communities and that working together as producers, employees and investors will make everybody better off.

 - Transportation – All electric, zero emission vehicles will ferry participants from the airport to the hotel in collaboration with Sun Country Highway

 - Hotel – Our venue, the Queen Elizabeth Hotel, is one of the “greenest” hotels in Montreal

 - Food – Serving organic vegetarian, locally sourced food and beverages as much as possible during the competition and composting all organic waste

 - Events – These are held at a walking-distance from the hotel, no carbon emissions from transportation all week long!
 We are working with hosts to increase the environmental aspects of each event